OCHA-DAP/hdx-hapi/docs/data_usage_guides/coordination_and_context.md

   with an appeal.
 Funding data without associated appeals will be added in a future version.
-* The reference period is taken from the start and end date provided in each row from the original data
+* The reference period is taken from the start and end date provided in each row of the original data

 ## Conflict Events <a id="conflict-event"></a>